-We strive to build an interdisciplinary team working at the intersection of neuroscience, health science, and computer science.
+We strive to build an interdisciplinary team working at computational neuroscience.
 Our core values are:

 - Experimental: We value scientific rigor, focusing on researching under strong scientific grounds and conducting sound experiments that provide definitive and repeatable findings.

 - Computational: Our scientific nature is to use algorithms, mathematical models, strong theoretical background, and strong coding skills.

 Our lab focuses on modeling the brain functions of human beings using advanced signal/image processing (e.g., blind source separation, Riemannian geometry, wavelet neural networks) and deep learning (e.g., self-supervised learning, transfer learning, GANs, attention mechanisms, graphs, meta-learning).

 - Brain modeling - using EEG/MEG/fNIRS to model human brain functions, e.g., epilepsy, stress, depression, engagement, drowsiness, cognitive load, pain, etc.